claudioverardo/roboeye/README.md

 ### Robot Vision
 To run an example of pose estimation of Aruco Markers, perform in order the following steps:
+1. Retrive the intrisics matrix `K`, the extrinsics `R`, `t` and the radial distortion coefficients `k` of the camera.
+An example of this procedure can be found [here](./src/scripts/run_calibration_camera.m),
-1. Go to HOMEDIR / assets / config_files.
+2. Go to HOMEDIR / assets / config_files and create a m-file to set the parameters of the system.
+An example can be found [here](./assets/config_files/config_pose_estimantion.m).
-2. Set the parameters of the pipeline (in this example we are using the 2nd pipeline, you must enable the verbose setting for plotting).
+3. Create a set of Aruco Markers to be matched in the scene, as done [here](./src/scripts/create_aruco_markers.m).
+4. Acquire from camera or load from the disk an image of the scene.
-3. Go to HOMEDIR / src.
+5. Go to HOMEDIR / src.
-4. Run **run_pose_estimation** script.
+6. Launch the Aruco pose estimation as done [here](./src/scripts/run_pose_estimation.m).

-Below there are some examples of the pipeline:
+Below there are some examples of the results:

 ![Demo1](./demo/1.png)
 ![Demo2](./demo/2.png)